 Parent-Child Task Relationships

-A parent-child relationship is different from a dependency relationship.
+A parent-child relationship is different from task dependencies.
 In a dependency, one task must finish before another begins.
 In a parent-child relationship, any number of tasks can be nested under a parent task with or without any dependencies.

 Creating a Parent-Child Task Relationship